ZTZ2222/AutoMarket-Insights-Scraper/README.md

 ## About The Project

-Car Ads Scraper is a project designed to scrape data from multiple car advertisements boards, focusing on a wide range of vehicles.
+AutoMarket Insights is a project designed to scrape data from multiple car advertisements boards, focusing on a wide range of vehicles.
 The bot collects data from various sources and stores it in a PostgreSQL database.
 It offers endpoints to access the scraped data based on different parameters such as make, model, year, and price.

 ### Built With